JFeldbauer/rodeoFABM/README.md

 ### clone GOTM-FABM source code

-You can clone and build the lake branche of GOTM-FABM using the function `clone_GOTM()`:
+You can clone the lake branche of GOTM-FABM from github using the function `clone_GOTM()`:

 ```r
 library(rodeoFABM)